kubeslice/netops/README.md

 # NetOps

-The netop pods enforce the QoS Profile for a slice.
+The Netops pods enforce the QoS Profile for a slice.
 It uses Linux TC (Traffic Control) for the slice traffic classification.

 ## Get Started